PED-Ciclo-02-2023/oct16-oct20/README.md

-# oct16-oct20
+# Understanding libraries
-Codes used in classes form Oct 16th to Oct 20th
+(Codes used in classes form Oct 16th to Oct 20th)
+## Branches
+- oct17
+- oct19